4/28/2020

 Sherry

-Our next question is from Michael Renaut with JP Morgan.
+Our next question is from Michael Renaud with J.P.
+Morgan.
+Please proceed.

 speaker

-Please proceed.
 Thanks.
-Good morning, everyone.
-And congrats on the results so far.
-And also hope everyone's safe across the DR Horton organization.
-The first question I had was trying to look at or think about the April results from a different angle.
-Obviously very encouraging in terms of the down 11 percent, even with perhaps even a higher can rate in the last few days, expected.
-When you think about that relative to competitor reporting last week in terms of a sharper fall off in April and other companies talking about even more challenging March quarters.
+Good morning, everyone, and congrats on the results so far, and also hope everyone's safe across the DR Horton organization.
+The first question I had was trying to look at or backtrack think about the April results from a different angle.
+Obviously, very encouraging in terms of the down 11%, even with perhaps even a higher can rate in the last few days expected.
+You know, when you think about that relative to, you know, competitor reporting last week in terms of a sharper fall off in April and other companies talking about you know, even more challenging March quarter.
 So I'm trying to get a sense.
-I was wondering if you could comment around how you guys are operating or perhaps how your positions that has allowed for the better results versus several of your peers, whether it be price point or you had also mentioned that if the current demand level persists, you'd expect gross margins to contract.
-I'm curious if the relative outperformance versus some of your peers and some of the stats is driven by existing, again, price point or geographic exposure or if you have made some more aggressive adjustments in your pricing or incentives.
+I was wondering if you could comment around, you know, how you guys are operating or perhaps how you're positioned, um, that, that has allowed for the better results versus, you know, several of your peers, um, be it, you know, price point, or you had also mentioned, um, you know, that if the current demand level persists, you know, you'd expect gross margins to contract.
+I'm curious if, you know, the relative outperformance versus some of your peers and some of the stats is driven by, you know, existing, again, price point or, you know, geographic exposure, or if you have made some more aggressive adjustments in your, you know, pricing or incentives.
 That's my first question.

 speaker